syricano/hangman/READMEE.md

 - display word      correct word display             confirmed
 - Play again        play again                       confirmed

+# Bugs

+## Solved
-- bugs: conflict between function name selection_difficulty and varible selcted_difficulty
+- conflict between function name selection_difficulty and variable selected_difficulty
 resolved by rename the function

-- game when running an error occur due to missing () for lowercase of guess word. it was resolved by adding ()
+- game when running an error occur due to missing () for lowercase of guess word. it was resolved by adding () in target function

 - a bug found that nothing print when the word is guessed it was resolved by assigning variable to guessed word and comparing it with word to guess (secret word)